kandolfp/ws23_ulg_vu_ama_performance/pages/remote-computing/notes.md

 That does not mean it can not work.
 Something like [JuliaHub](https://juliahub.com/) can be considered a cloud for HPC workloads.
-Also the big cloud providers will offer something called **burst computing** where you move your HPC workload ot the cloud when you need more and have it local otherwise.
+Also the big cloud providers will offer something called **burst computing** where you move your HPC workload to the cloud when you need more and have it locally otherwise.

-## Just run to code on an HPC system and it is faster
+## Run your to code on an HPC system and it is faster

 As we have seen in the [parallel computing](../../hpc/) there is more to it than one might think.
 The first couple of speed up factors are easy because these systems just have faster CPUs and more RAM.